 Implant Consultation

-The first step in the process is to meet with Dr. Shulman for a consultation.
-He’ll do a comprehensive oral health exam, take X-rays, and might take impressions of your teeth.
-Then, he’ll create a detailed treatment plan to outline your specific case.
-Dr. Shulman will tailor your treatment plan to your needs.
+The first step in the process is to meet with your dentist for a consultation.
+He or she will do a comprehensive oral health exam, take X-rays, and might take impressions of your teeth.
+Then, they’ll create a detailed treatment plan to outline your specific case.
+Dr. Shulman or Dr. Sardina will tailor your treatment plan to your needs.

 Treatment planning is the most important step in the entire process.
-Dr. Shulman must do accurate and precise planning to ensure predictable results.
+The dentist must do accurate and precise planning to ensure predictable results.
 He uses digital imaging to determine the number, size, and placement of each implant.
-Dr. Shulman will review the rest of the process with you and give you an idea of how long it will take to get your new teeth.
+Dr. Shulman or Dr. Sardina will review the rest of the process with you and give you an idea of how long it will take to get your new teeth.

 Teeth Extractions or Bone Grafting

-Then, Dr. Shulman will move to preparation.
-He can provide pretreaments to prepare your mouth for the surgical procedure.
-For example, Dr. Shulman can address tooth damage, gum problems, and bone loss.
-He may perform a bone graft to build up your jaw bone, treat gum disease, or remove problem teeth.
+Then, your dentist will move to preparation.
+He or she can provide pretreaments to prepare your mouth for the surgical procedure.
+For example, the dentist can address tooth damage, gum problems, and bone loss.
+He or she may perform a bone graft to build up your jaw bone, treat gum disease, or remove problem teeth.

 You need to be in good oral health to be a candidate for dental implants.
 If you don’t need additional procedures, we’ll move on to the teeth implant placement phase.